stats285/stats285.github.io/assets/assignments/02/faq.md

 # Frequently Asked Questions (FAQ)

-**I do not know how to stop my `gce` cluster now that I accidentally closed the terminal with the original docker image.**
+**I do not know how to stop my `gce` cluster now that I accidentally closed the terminal with the original docker container.**

 There are two ways you can stop your cluster: